magneticio/vamp/docs/content/about-vamp/what-is-vamp.md

 * Vamp is not a PaaS, but uses the power of PaaS systems under the hood.
 * Vamp is functionality agnostic, but functions well in an API centric, event driven and stateless environment.
 * Vamp is inspired by [Netflix OSS](http://netflix.github.io/) but also by Reactive programming patterns.
 Vamp comes in an open source flavour and an Enterprise™ flavour.
-* Vamp strongly focusses on giving you the benefit of microservices, without the downsides.
+* Vamp strongly focuses on giving you the benefit of microservices, without the downsides.

 The following links give a general background on why Vamp exists and what problems it is trying to solve: